flancian/garden/Open Letter to Google.md

 As I said earlier, I started writing this letter because nobody else seemed to have yet done so and I thought it was worth writing, apropos of the news and all things considered.
 Beyond the relative value of my positions contained here I would love it if it were to prompt others; to prompt people like you to write your own and do better, or just explore complementary ideas and approaches.

-If you write an open letter, be it to Google, or the Agora: please share it and I will link it here.
+If you write an open letter, please share it and I will link it here and elsewhere.